Colposcopy - directed biopsy

 - Whitish patches on the cervix

-Abnormal biopsy results may include:
+Abnormal biopsy results may be due to:

 After the biopsy, you may have some bleeding for up to a week.
 You may have mild cramping, your vagina may feel sore, and you may have a dark discharge for 1 - 3 days.